lsseong/python-tutorial/README.md

 ## Installation of Keras with Tensorflow at the backend
 A good reference is https://www.datacamp.com/community/tutorials/keras-r-deep-learning

-You use Anaconda to setup Python environment.
+We use Anaconda to setup Python environment.
 For Tensorflow installation, there are two options:
  1. Use Anaconda (recommended) or pip
  2. Use the RStudio kera package